Instances

 • User data for cloud-init (e.g., data and scripts for bootstrapping, maximum 32 KiB)

-• start: whether to start the VM on create (default: true)
+• Start on create: whether to start the VM once it’s been created (default: true)

-• Network interfaces: default, i.e., private IP assigned from the VPC and subnet named default
+• Network interfaces: default, i.e., private IP address assigned from the VPC and subnet both named default via DHCP

 • Hostname: set to the VM name